 - Learn how to receive compliments

 Many people usually say a self-deprecating statement whenever someone compliments them to get more positive responses.
-If you have this habit, one way to stop fishing for compliments this way is by learning to be better at accepting when someone says nice things about you.
+If you have this habit, one way to stop fishing for compliments in this manner is by learning to be better at accepting when someone says nice things about you.
 Most times accepting compliments by saying a simple ‘Thank you’ will suffice.

 READ ALSO: How to Keep More Good Friends in Your Life